jadf9010/SSH-key-connecting-bitbucket/README.md

 The **.bash_profile** contains all the startup configuration and preferences for your command line interface.

 https://unix.stackexchange.com/questions/140075/ssh-add-is-not-persistent-between-reboots/335720#335720?newreg=eab245b81e504751a3820ade565a0729

+Others solutions
+-

+A solution would be to force the key files to be kept permanently, by adding them in your ~/.ssh/config file:

+> IdentityFile ~/.ssh/gitHubKey\
+> IdentityFile ~/.ssh/id_rsa

+This file **config** should be in the ~/.ssh directory. you can use this command to modify it:

+> nano ~/.ssh/config

+**Other solution could be to solved that problem by using -K option for ssh-add:**

+ssh-add -K ~/.ssh/your_private_key

+But this way no longer works.
+Keys added to the keychain via ssh-add -K are not automatically re-added to the ssh-agent after a reboot.

 > In ~/.ssh create config file with the following content: